AutoRally/autorally/README.md

 At the end of this section the robot will be driving autonomously in simulation using controllers available in `autorally_control`.

 Position the robot in the same spot as when the simulation starts and make sure runstop motion should is enabled (set to **true**).

+#### Start state estimator:

+State estimator needs to be running for waypoint follower to work.
+But maybe we should just refer to the below sequence of tutorials rather than duplicating an abbreviated version of the information here.

 #### Start waypoint follower: